emnify/product-docs/docs/how-tos/sso/google-cloud-platform.md

 ---
-description: Setup SSO with Google Cloud Platform
+description: Setup SSO for your emnify account with Google Cloud Platform
+slug: /sso-google-cloud-platform
 ---

 # Setup SSO with Google Cloud Platform